-This is a heavy unit at 288 lbs!
-We actually like this, because it shows quality in material used, thermal mass and translates to temperature stability.
-However, it’s not one you’re going to wheel lightly around your yard.
-Once it’s in, it’s in.
-So just think about where you want it before you bring it home!
+- This is a heavy unit at 288 lbs!
+(Though we actually like this, because it shows quality in material used, thermal mass and translates to temperature stability.)

-Well, it would be great if it cost less, sure, but this is definitely an example of you get what you pay for.
-This grill will pay you back big time with many years of awesome grilling!
+- Well, it would be great if it cost less, sure, but this is definitely an example of you get what you pay for.

 In my opinion, if you’re looking for a truly remarkable piece of heavy-duty engineering with top quality materials and building excellence, you’ve found it in the Kamado Joe Classic III.
 Without doubt, it is one of the best charcoal grills for sale on the market today, one that has just as fine a pedigree for smoking as it does for grilling.